Gamified onboarding - turning beginner users into real investors.

 Concepat validation and KPI's

-However, despite the fact that this project is fully conceptual, to verify effectiveness I would use following KPI's
+Despite the fact that this project is fully conceptual, to verify effectiveness I would use following KPI's

 Engagement